 Other LA Responsibilities

-The local authority also has other duties and powers to support their work on CME which include:
+The Local Authority also has other duties and powers to support their work on CME which include:

-safeguarding children’s welfare and the duty to protect them from harm and neglect
+- safeguarding children’s welfare and the duty to protect them from harm and neglect

-prosecuting in the magistrates court or issuing a Penalty Notice to parent/carer(s) who fail to ensure that their child(ren) attend the school or alternative educational provision regularly where they are a registered pupil
+- issuing a Penalty Notice, pursuing an Education Supervision Order or prosecution of parent/s who fail to ensure that their child attends regularly at the school, or alternative educational provision, where they are a registered pupil